RaminHaghi/RaminHaghi/README.md

 - i'm 25, I am most interested in the Computer World and Coding
 - I'm a self-taught passionate developer
+- With an unconventional mind, I transform obstacles into new opportunities.

 <br />